 The administrative offices, library, and classrooms are located in Christopher Newport Hall on the Shoe Lane Campus.

-The science laboratories, classrooms, and the student center are located in a 42,000 square foot science building which is now under construction on the Shoe Lane Campus.
-It is anticipated that the College will occupy this building in September, 1965.
+The science laboratories, classrooms, and the student center are located in Gosnold Hall, a 42,000 square foot science building which is also on the Shoe Lane Campus.